RackPing/api_client_samples/wget/README.md

 wget sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command line or cron.

 Note: curl is generally recommended instead of wget for programming.
 These wget sample programs are provided in case you cannot install curl.
-If you must use wget, install GNU wget version 1.15+ and use the convenient `--method` option for DELETE, POST and PUT methods for best results.
+If you must use wget, install GNU wget version 1.15+ and use the convenient `--method` option for DELETE and PUT methods for best results.

+For wget 1.14 or before, with programs that need to do DELETE or PUT, they need both a request method of POST and X-HTTP-Method-Override set to DELETE or PUT.

 ## Getting Started